premkumarthanigaivel/react-redux-todo-app/README.md

 ### ABOUT APP

-A simple to-do app built with React-Redux and Mock Node JS server
+A simple to-do app built with React-Redux

 #### SETUP
 Project bootstrapped with CRA template.